 Nowcasting vs Forecasting

-When we talk about data driven businesses, we mean organizations that do not rely only on intuition or experience.
-Decisions are made based on data, models, and measurement.
+When we talk about data-driven businesses, we mean organizations that do not rely only on intuition or experience.
+Decisions are made based on data, models, and measurements.
 But an important point is often missed: not all models answer the same type of question.
-In most businesses, two very common questions exist: What is happening […]
+In most businesses, two widespread questions exist: What is happening right now? […]

 Read more.